regregex/OS126/README.md

   by J.G.Harston)
 - RFS file searching and `*CAT` terminate when an RFS ROM is present in slot 0 (thanks to J.G.Harston)
-- 467 bytes cleared in the main section + 1 existing = 468 bytes free
+- 465 bytes cleared in the main section + 1 existing = 466 bytes free
 - 21 bytes cleared in the top page

-The free space is placed at the end of the \*command table, currently located at address &DECF.
+The free space is placed at the end of the \*command table, currently located at address &DED1.

 OS 1.26
 -------

 The [main branch][4] retains speech processor support and makes 163 bytes of the ROM available in total.

 STARGO / NOSP
 -------------